sanchitdilipjain/aws-image-builder-pipeline/docs/container-ami-builder.md

         <img src="images/container/image17.png" class="inline" width="700" height="350"/>

 **Tutorial**
-- This tutorial walks you through creating an automated pipeline to build and maintain a customized EC2 Image Builder image using the Create image pipeline wizard.
+- This tutorial walks you through creating an automated pipeline to build and maintain a customized EC2 Image Builder Docker image using the Create image pipeline wizard.
 To simplify the demo, default settings are used when available, and optional sections are skipped.
 - Deploy image pipeline workflow

    - Step 1: Provide pipeline details